kubernetes-sigs/cluster-api/docs/proposals/20240916-improve-status-in-CAPI-resources.md

 - InfrastructureCluster's `status.conditions[Ready]` will surface into Cluster's `status.conditions[InfrastructureReady]` condition.
 - InfrastructureCluster's `status.conditions[Ready]` must surface issues during the entire lifecycle of the InfrastructureCluster
   (both during initial InfrastructureCluster provisioning and after the initial provisioning is completed).
+- In v1beta1 `.status.failureDomains` was a map of `FailureDomainSpec` objects.
+In v1beta2 it is an array of `FailureDomain` objects.
+  The name of the failure domain was previously used as map key, it has been now added as an additional field to `FailureDomain`.

 ##### InfrastructureMachine